DaFrenchTokio/GSC-Documentation/HUD Elements/HUD.md

 # GSC - HUD Elements

-In this ReadMe, you can learn HUD Elements in GSC.
+In this ReadMe, you can learn Items and Shaders[Pics] Elements in GSC.

-## Items and Shaders(Pics)

 ### createIcon